What is bullying?

 Treatment related depression and anxiety

-Boston Children’s Department of Psychiatry has a team of expert psychiatrists, psychologists and social workers ready to help your child cope with bullying and mental health issues related to bullying.
-We’ll work closely with her—and with you and your family—to:
+Boston Children’s Department of Psychiatry and Behavioral Sciences has a team of expert psychiatrists, psychologists, and social workers ready to help your child cope with bullying and mental health issues related to bullying.
+We’ll work closely with her — and with you and your family — to:

-- teach her new, constructive thought patterns to help her succeed in the present and plan for the future.
+- teach her constructive thought patterns to help her succeed in the present and plan for the future

 In addition, our Boston Children’s Hospital Neighborhood Partnerships provides a range of services to children in seven Boston-area schools and four community health centers, tackling bullying directly in the schools.